VegardSkaansar/virtualball/README.md

 The database i used in this app is the Room.
 And are used to saving the results of the scores

+## Sound
+Sound class i made playing a football kick after the calculations have happend SoundUtils